UnrealDeveloperCourse/BattleTanks/README.md

 }
 ```

-4. Test some values in Blueprint for Elevation and Rotation values then push the values into C++ so that if designer creates more tanks the default values will all be the same.
+***4. Test some values in Blueprint for Elevation and Rotation values then push the values into C++ so that if designer creates more tanks the default values will all be the same.***

-5. Address the TODO find out if Aiming Component needs to tick optimization.
-In the video, it is not necessary but in my case it IS necessary
+***5. Address the TODO find out if Aiming Component needs to tick optimization.
+In the video, it is not necessary but in my case it IS necessary***

 ### Setting Up Projectiles